 We ask that you notify the Counseling Center (541-962-3524) at least 24 hours in advance if you cannot make your scheduled appointment.
 Should you miss two sessions without canceling in advance, your scheduled time slot may be filled with another appointment.
 We understand that illness and other unexpected emergencies will occasionally require a shorter cancellation period.

 WHAT IS THE BEST WAY TO GET IN CONTACT WITH MY COUNSELOR?

-If you need to contact your counselor or the Counseling Center, please call the Center at 541-962-3524.
+If you need to contact your counselor or the Counseling Center, please contact us at 541-962-3524.
 Since email is not a secure form of communication, its confidentiality cannot be guaranteed.
 Email may be used, however, for scheduling and cancelling appointments.
 Please also be aware that Counseling Center staff does not routinely access email during non-business hours, and cannot guarantee an immediate response.
 Therefore, we advise against the use of email to communicate emergency or urgent needs.

 WHAT IF I NEED AFTER-HOURS HELP OR EMERGENCY CARE?